 This is a men's only retreat based on Eldredge's book Wild at Heart.
 It's twice a year (once in the spring, once in the fall) and is 2.5 days Thursday-Saturday.
 The retreat is formatted after how John Eldredge does his Wild at Heart retreats.
 This one is just in Utah.
 You will feel so much love and support.
 If you have a hard time reaching God you WILL feel it here.
 This was one of the biggest game changes in my recovery.
 I still go once a year to check in, be with God, and with great men who are also seeking Him.
 If you read the book and feel anything at all, make sure to go. (click here for their site)

 Jolene Green, LCSW

 Jolene is a great well rounded therapist.
 Although she does not specialize in sexual addiction recovery I would recommend her for individual or couples therapy.
 She is very caring and great at de-shaming, naming and claiming the situation.
 She also specialized in eagala therapy, which is like therapy with horses.
 I was introduced to eagala therapy during the LifeStar IOP.
 Jolene also takes health insurance. (click here for site)

 Center for Christian Therapy

 There are different disciplines in therapy, or different models/practices.
 The Center for Christian Therapy has a diverse group of therapists.
 I sought out EFT (emotionally Focused Therapy) for my wife and I. Jennifer is the Utah EFT guru and I would recommend The Center for Christian Therapy for individual or couples counseling.
-Very help, they do a free 30 minute consultation, so you can see what you think for yourself. (click here for their site)
+Very helpful, they do a free 30 minute consultation, so you can see what you think for yourself. (click here for their site)

 12 Step Programs & Free Programs